cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 ## Development roadmap

-As previously mentioned, even though IBC originated from the Cosmos stack it allows for chains not built with the Cosmos SDK to adopt IBC, or even those with a different consensus than CometBFT altogether.
+As previously mentioned, even though IBC originated from the Interchain Stack it allows for chains not built with the Cosmos SDK to adopt IBC, or even those with a different consensus than CometBFT altogether.
 However, depending on which chain you want to implement IBC for or build IBC applications on top of, it may require prior development to ensure that all the different components needed for IBC to work are available for the consensus type and blockchain framework of your choice.

 <HighlightBox type="remember">